HandsOnDataViz/book/docs/HandsOnDataViz.md

     Select the current iframe tag, paste in your embed code to replace it, and press the green *Run* button.
 The result should be similar to Figure <a href="#fig:tableau-public-tryit">10.14</a>, but instead
     will display your embed code and interactive visualization.
+Note how the Tableau Public embed code is so long that it does not fit in this image.

 <img src="images/10-embed/tableau-public-tryit.png" alt="Paste your Tableau public embed code in place of the current iframe tag in the TryIt page and click *Run*." width="750" />
 <p class="caption">